 Tags: bugs, Chrome, trick

-- how to not save username and password in google chrome
+- windows 8 1 how to save password in hotmail google chrome

 - How to Change and Use Timezone (Tzutil) in Windows 7